Seth Mejias-Brean: Seattle Mariners

 On May 2, 2017, Mejias-Brean was traded to the Seattle Mariners.
-He split the season between Louisville, the Arkansas Travelers, and the Tacoma Rainiers, combining to hit .268/.328/.346/.674 with 4 home runs and 50 RBI.
-He split the 2018 season between Arkansas and Tacoma, hitting .258/.336/.376/.712 with 10 home runs and 57 RBI.
+He split the season between Louisville, the Double–A Arkansas Travelers, and the Triple–A Tacoma Rainiers, combining to hit .268/.328/.346 with four home runs and 50 RBI.
+He split the 2018 season between Arkansas and Tacoma, hitting .258/.336/.376 with 10 home runs and 57 RBI.
+Mejias-Brean elected free agency following the season on November 2, 2018.

 San Diego Padres

-Mejias-Brean elected free agency following the 2018 season and signed a minor league contract with the San Diego Padres.
+On December 21, 2018, Mejias-Brean signed a minor league contract with the San Diego Padres.
 He spent the 2019 minor league season with the El Paso Chihuahuas, hitting .316/.367/.455/.822 with 11 home runs and 66 RBI.

 On September 3, 2019, the Padres selected Mejias-Brean's contract and promoted him to the major leagues.
 He made his major league debut on September 4 as a pinch hitter.
-Mejias-Brean was outrighted off the Padres roster on November 4, 2019 and later became a free agent.
-However, he re-signed to a minor league deal on November 7, 2019.
-On August 30, 2020, the Padres released Mejias-Brean.
+Mejias-Brean was outrighted off the Padres roster on November 4, 2019, and later became a free agent.

+However, Mejias–Brean re-signed with San Diego on a minor league deal on November 7, 2019.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+On August 30, 2020, Mejias-Brean was released by the Padres organization.

 Baltimore Orioles

 On February 3, 2021, Mejias-Brean signed a minor league contract with the Baltimore Orioles organization.
 Mejias-Brean split the year between the Double-A Bowie Baysox and the Triple-A Norfolk Tides, slashing .234/.321/.390 across 64 games.
-He was released on August 17, 2021.
+He was released by the Orioles on August 17.

 Seattle Mariners (second stint)

 On December 22, 2021, Mejias-Brean signed a minor league contract with the Seattle Mariners.
-He elected free agency on November 10, 2022.
-He reportedly retired on January 4, 2023.
+He did not make an appearance for the organization in 2022 and elected free agency following the season on November 10, 2022.

+Mejias–Brean retired from professional baseball on January 4, 2023.

 Coaching career

 On April 5, 2022, Mejias-Brean was announced as a bench coach for the Seattle Mariners’ Triple-A affiliate, the Tacoma Rainiers, alongside his 2018 Tacoma teammate Zach Vincej.

 On January 26, 2023, Mejias-Brean was named the hitting coach for the Single-A Modesto Nuts, with Vincej as the manager, for the 2023 season.
+He reprised his role as hitting coach in 2024 with the High–A Everett AquaSox.

+On January 14, 2025, Mejias-Brean was announced as the new hitting coach for Seattle's Double-A affiliate, the Arkansas Travelers.